oxur/mdsplode/README.md

 ## Usage

-View all of the exploded parsed data (including the front matter):
+View all of the exploded parsed data:

 ```shell
 ./bin/mdsplode \